gabriellelittle1/LLM-TSP/README.md

 ### 3. Run the notebook of your choice.

 There are currently two working versions of this project.

-1. #### basic.ipynb
+1. basic.ipynb

 A very basic version that uses birds-eye distance (as determined by GPT-4).

-2. #### main.ipynb
+2. main.ipynb

 A more interesting version that incorporates the GoogleMaps API to get more accurate information on distances and times for various forms of transport, as well as information from GPT-4.
 This includes a "priority" choice that allows a person to choose between time and distance as the distance metric for the graph.

 There is also an incomplete more complicated version:

-3. This version allows for cost to be included in the graph edge weightings.
-This means that the user can choose time, distance, cost, as well as a "total" priortity which takes into account all of the different measures between the places.
+3. wip.ipynb